X

 • You must have full title service to be qualified for loans of $7,500 or more

-• No need for repayment unless the property is sold in less than three years
+• Grants must be repaid if the property is sold or transferred in less than three years

 Low-Income Home Energy Assistance Program (LIHEAP)

-How to Apply for the Low-Income Home Energy Assistance Program (LIHEAP)?
+How to Apply for a Grant From the Low-Income Home Energy Assistance Program (LIHEAP)?

-Before applying, you must find out if you are eligible for the program.
-Contact your state or tribal LIHEAP office.
+Before applying, you must find out if you are eligible.
+Eligibility depends on several factors, such as income, location, household size, and other factors.
+Contact your state or tribal LIHEAP office for more information.

 Emergency Rental Assistance (ERA)

-The emergency rental assistance program provides funds to help households that cannot pay rent or utilities.
+The emergency rental assistance program provides funds to help households that cannot pay rent or utilities due to financial hardships caused by the COVID-19 pandemic.

 Who Can Receive Assistance from the ERA?